 There is no minimum targeted allocation to sustainable investments for this Sub-Fund.
 The actual allocation to sustainable investments will be a product of the ESG assessment process described above.

-Lise of Benchmark The Fund has designated as its reference benchmark the FTSE World Government Bond Index (Currency Hedged (i) as a universe from which to select or hold securities; and (ii) to measure performance of the Fund (the "Reference Benchmark").
+The Fund has designated as its reference benchmark the FTSE World Government Bond Index (Currency Hedged (i) as a universe from which to select or hold securities; and (ii) to measure performance of the Fund (the "Reference Benchmark").
 The Reference Benchmark is not specifically aligned with the environmental or social characteristics being promoted by the Fund.
 In implementing the strategy of the Fund to promote social and environmental factors, amongst other factors, the Fund may depart materially from the Reference Benchmark.

-Payden Global Government Bond Index Fund Classification of the Fund under SFDR The Company has classified the Fund as a financial product subject to Article 6 of SFDR.
-Moderate Promotion of Environmental and/or Social Characteristics The Fund is a financial product that does not promote, among other characteristics, environmental or social characteristics, or a combination of those characteristics.
-The Investment Manager has determined that Sustainability Risks are not relevant for the Fund for the reason that the Fund's purpose is to track the total return of global developed market government bonds as reflected by the Citigroup World Government Bond Index (the "Index").
-As the Index itself does not promote environmental and social characteristics, it is outside the stated investment purpose of the Fund to seek to promote such factors.
-Payden Global Classification of the Fund under SFDR Moderate Inflation- Linked Bond Fund The Company has classified the Fund as a financial product subject to Article 6 of SFDR.
-Promotion of Environmental and/or Social Characteristics The Fund is a financial product that does not promote, among other characteristics, environmental or social characteristics, or a combination of those characteristics using binding criteria as set out in SFDR.
-The Investment Manager has determined that notwithstanding that it considers that Sustainability Risks are relevant for the Fund and integrates these into its investment process on a voluntary and discretionary basis, given the investment universe of the Fund, it is inappropriate to apply binding elements in respect of the investment strategy.
+Payden Global Government Bond Index Fund

-The Company has classified the Fund as a financial product subject to Article 8 of SFDR.
+The Manager in consultation with the Company has classified the Fund as a financial product subject to Article 6 of SFDR.